eddmann/compiled-conversations/README.md

 ### Update Episodes Metadata

-The `update-episodes-metadata` script automatically processes podcast episodes and updates their metadata.
+The `update-episodes-metadata` script automatically processes local episode audio files and updates their metadata.
 It:

 - Reads episode markdown files from `content/episodes/`
 - Finds corresponding audio files in the local `episodes/` directory